gmedina-de/Fluentness/README.md

 multi-platform, consistent and flexible Java development framework.
 After a quick-start you'll be able to:
-* develop rich desktop applications based on Swing without headaches, dynamic Single-Page-Web-Apps, using code-based, on-the-fly generated HTML, CSS and AJAX calls or maybe the next top Android-App
+* develop rich desktop applications based on Swing without headaches, dynamic Single-Page-Web-Apps, using code-based, on-the-fly generated HTML, CSS and AJAX calls or maybe the next top hybrid mobile app
 * scale from small XML-based REST-Web-Services to fully-featured enterprise Apps with small footprint (few dependencies), yet out-of-the-box runnable like Spring Boot
 * respect standards and coding guidelines as far as possible, but applying own,